sgotzler/ENGL-257/_posts/2025-01-07-video-essays.markdown

 You should leave this instructional session feeling confident to continue experimenting with Adobe Premier by beginning to assemble your own essays, with self-guided reference to MDC materials.

-This instructional session will be held during the our normal class time on **Monday 11/27**
+This instructional session will be held during the our normal class time on **Monday 04/14**

 ##### **Media Capture & Assembly Workshop**

-Our first editing workshop will take place on Tuesday, April 18th.
+Our scriptwriting and media capture workshops will take place on Wednesday, April 16th and Monday, April 21st respectively.
 Students should come to this session with their laptops ready to use with appropriate software installed.
 In class, students will begin working towards a complete rough cut assembly of their video essay projects.

-**In this session students will:**
+**In thes sessions students will:**
 - discuss voice over recording logistics, and make plans for recording.
 - re-visit and expand work timelines from proposal for final phase.
 - begin assembling the rough cut of their video essay.

-**By the end of this session students should have:**
+**By the end of these sessions students should have:**
 - created a new Premier Pro Project for their video essays.
 - imported their media library into Premier.
 - completed editorial assembly of at least 1 section of the essay (i.e., rough cutting and timing of 90-120 sec.).

-A complete assembled rough cut is due by 3:35PM on Monday, December 4th.
+A complete assembled rough cut is due by 9:00AM on Friday, April 25th.

-Rough Cuts will be submitted [**via Canvas**](https://uncch.instructure.com/courses/33866/assignments/279948)
+Rough Cuts will be submitted [**via Canvas**](https://uncch.instructure.com/courses/78214/assignments/602567)

-##### **Peer Review Editorial Workshop**
+##### **Rough Cut Peer Review**

-Our second editing workshop will take place on Monday, December 4th.
-Students should come to this session with their complete rough cuts assembled and submitted via canvas.
+Our peer review editorial session will take place in recitation sections on Friday, April 25th.
+Students should come to this session with their rough cuts assembled and submitted via canvas.
 In class, students will work in small groups to view each other's essays and offer peer review feedback for revision and further editing.

 **In this session students will:**
 - share progress with their peers, and view peer rough cuts.